HO-COOH/SugarPP/README.md

 The ``print()`` function template prints **ANY** number of arguments, separated by a template argument ``delim`` (default to a space).
 And it's able to print almost anything:
 - anything that ``std::cout`` has an overload
 - anything that is iterable, eg. has a ``.begin()`` function, and can be printed after dereference that iterator
+- anything that is a nested iterable(at any depth)
 - ``std::tuple``/``std::pair``

 Just like ``print()``, ``printLn()`` function template prints **ANY** number of arguments, one line at a time.